ARM-software/arm-trusted-firmware/docs/porting-guide.md

 *   **#define : BL2_IMAGE_NAME**

     Name of the BL2 binary image on the host file-system.
-This name is used by BL1 to load BL2 into secure memory using semi-hosting.
+This name is used by BL1 to load BL2 into secure memory from non-volatile storage.

+*   **#define : BL31_IMAGE_NAME**

+    Name of the BL3-1 binary image on the host file-system.
+This name is used by BL2 to load BL3-1 into secure memory from platform storage.

+*   **#define : BL33_IMAGE_NAME**

+    Name of the BL3-3 binary image on the host file-system.
+This name is used by BL2 to load BL3-3 into non-secure memory from platform storage.

 *   **#define : PLATFORM_CACHE_LINE_SIZE**